 Although my adult life begins with many disappointment, the setbacks assisted me to realize I didn't need superheroes we all come into the world with superpowers only we can locate and operate; I learned that placing my life in the hand of others would destroy me.
 My inner life has to be of my own making so; I desire to make a charge and gain control of my life.
 To do that I had to learn how to trust again, and that means setting appropriate boundaries with others and shaking off all bondage to evil.

-When you grow up, allowing others to influence your life (like I did), It's somewhat uncomfortable to admit — to yourself — the one thing in your life that holding you back is in fact you.
+When you grow up, allowing others to influence your life (like I did), It's somewhat uncomfortable to admit — to yourself — the one thing in your life that holding you back is you.
 If there are things I want to do with my life, I realized that I must rise into a resilient woman who could stand firm on her own two feet.
 A person who desires to put a stop to troubled thoughts and break free of the worry habit.

 Now that I'm on the right track no one will be coming into my life to jeopardize my chances of success — I will make sure of it.
 When you leave the saving of yourself to others, it’s like procrastination to the brink of disaster.
 Also, it's like you are stuck in a place without water with the possibility of dying of dehydration unless someone comes along and offers you a glass of water.

-There is no way to avoid responsibility, accountability cannot be split and whether you like it or not you are one hundred percent responsible for yourself.
 Besides, happiness is achieved when a person accepts accountability for their lives.
 We have all heard the saying, “Life is 10% of what happens and 90% of how you react to it.
 Things will happen in your life that you have no control over, but how you respond to them determines the quality of life you live.

 No one will believe you can do it until you do, so, believe in yourself and don't stand in the way of your success.
 You have to process a great desire to achieve your dreams and goals.
 People that love you like your parents can want your desire goals for you, but you’re the only one who can make them happen.
 In truth, you must travel the road alone, and on that journey, you’ll realize nobody is coming to save you from your troubles; your life is one hundred percent your responsibility.